 Commanding the Lizard, Mackenzie took the rebel privateer Putnam off New England on 4 December 1776, and after a refit at Plymouth in the spring of 1777 he went back out to North America.
 At the end of September 1778 he exchanged with Captain Hon.
 Charles Phipps into the Ariel 20, as his command was due to return to England.
 Success soon followed with his capture of the privateers New Broom 16 on 22 October and Resistance 16, however on 10 September 1779 the Ariel was caught by the French frigate Amazone 36 off the coast of Carolina and following a ninety minute action was obliged to strike, having lost four men killed and twenty wounded.
 Mackenzie remained as a prisoner aboard this vessel when the French fleet and American army tried unsuccessfully to dislodge the British from Savannah during the siege of September-October.
 He was eventually released at Cadiz and acquitted of blame for the loss of his vessel following his court martial at the end of the year.

-From March 1791 Mackenzie briefly commanded the Culloden 74 in succession to the late Captain Henry Colins, paying her off in September.
+From March 1791 through the Russian Armament Mackenzie briefly commanded the Culloden 74 in succession to the late Captain Henry Colins, paying her off in September.

-Following the commencement of the French Revolutionary War in 1793 he was appointed to commission the Gibraltar 80 in May.
+Following the commencement of the French Revolutionary War in 1793 he was appointed to commission the Gibraltar 80 in May, but although he sailed with the Channel fleet at the beginning of its autumn cruise he parted company soon afterwards.
 At the Battle of the Glorious First of June in 1794 the Gibraltar lost two men killed and twelve wounded, and her long-range firing distracted Admiral Nielly’s Républicain 110 from a potentially lethal attack on Admiral Lord Howe’s flagship Queen Charlotte 100.
 However, Mackenzie’s failure to even attempt to break the enemy line, coupled with a wayward shot from the Gibraltar’s cannon that hit the British flagship and felled Captain Sir Andrew Snape Douglas, seemed to confirm the low level of intelligence many attributed to him.

 He was never employed again but was promoted rear-admiral on 4 July 1794, vice admiral on 14 February 1799, and admiral on 23 April 1804.
 He died on 20 September 1813.